First of all, how much heavier the firearm is than thought after viewing innumerable motion pictures, both from Hollywood and abroad; and

 while the key plot point revolves around the very fact that that Jimmy Stewart character wants to end his career in his guilt over shooting a man.

 Remember also, how we are always warned by the locofocos about the dangers of autocracy and genocide to the United States.
 Often, indeed, we hear about fascism descending upon America (but somehow always landing in Europe).
 Mass killings, in the form of genocide, have not usually occurred in North America — certainly not to the same extent as in the of the rest of the world — notably Europe itself.
-(Grazie, Second Amenment.)
+(Grazie, Second Amendment.)

 While, again, I do think it is fine to enjoy Sergio Leone's westerns (along with Ennio Morricone's music) not least the black humor within, the Hollywood western — no matter how left-leaning its "artists" — was more likely to tote responsibility (not to mention real life) while the European westerns revel in mass murder — which it considers a joke — and fantasy.

-No comments:
+5 comments:

 Post a Comment